 Click here for a detailed free course on getting rid of the underlying causes of mold in your house.
 As far as I’ve seen, this is the most complete resource on DIY mold control on the internet.

 Some people wonder how a non-toxic product can kill mold.
 Don’t things need to be poison (like bleach) to kill organisms such as mold?
 No, not always.
-Watch the video below to see how today’s leading-edge mold-killing products work by mechanical action, not toxicity.
+Watch the video above to see how today’s leading-edge mold-killing products work by mechanical action, not toxicity.
 It’s an interesting story.